PORTAL USER GUIDE

 The Generate Transformation tool allows you to perform mathematical operations on an aggregated dataset.
-You will be able to download the data as a csv or json file.
-Should you require to download the datset in form of a shapefile (shp), please use the Spatialise Aggregated Dataset tool in the Tools pane, or the Generate Transformation (Spatial) tool if running on a non-aggregated dataset.
+You will be able to download the data as a CSV or JSON file.

 In this example, we will explore the distribution of the dependency rate of the population across SA2s in Brisbane in 2016.